rchain-community/rdev-web/src/pages/index.md

 <FeaturesSection>
   <FeatureLayout image="assets/play.svg">
-    About <span class="text-muted"><span style="color: #A93226;">**RChain**</span> Developers Cooperation.</span>
+    About <span class="text-muted"><span style="color: #A93226;">**RChain**</span> Development Cooperation.</span>
     ===============
     <Markdown >
-      RChain Developers Cooperation, also called RDev, is a workers cooperation structured as a membership association.
+      RChain Development Cooperation, also called RDev, is a workers cooperation structured as a membership association.
 It is intended to provide staff and human resources tools and services to allow dApp developers, project managers, dApp investors, and entrepreneurs to connect and collaborate together to build trustworthy decentralized solutions.
     </Markdown>
   </FeatureLayout>